Imran4424/Data-Structure/readme.md

    - Write a program to check if the stack is empty using an array.
 5. **Check if Full:**
    - Write a program to check if the stack is full using an array.
-6. **Display Stack:**
-   - Write a program to display all elements in a stack using an array.

 #### 2. Advanced Operations